Upper Ramification Groups for Arbitrary Valuation Rings: Upper ramification groups

-\begin{prop} Let $*$ be log or non-log.
+\begin{sbprop} Let $*$ be logarithmically or non-logarithmically.
 Let $L_1$ and $L_2$ be finite Galois extensions of $K$ in $\bar K$.
 Assume that the ramification of $L_1/K$ and that of $L_2/K$ are $*$-bounded by $I$.
-Then for the composite field $L_1L_2$, the ramification of $L_1L_2/K$ is $*$-bounded by $I$. \end{prop}
+Then for the composite field $L_1L_2$, the ramification of $L_1L_2/K$ is $*$-bounded by $I$. \end{sbprop}

 \begin{pf} For $i=1, 2$, let $(S_i, T_i)$ be a pre-presentation for $L_i/K$ such that $(S_i, T_i, I)$ separates $L_i/K$.
 Then $(S_1 \cup S_2, T_1\cup T_2)$ is a pre-presentation for $L_1L_2/K$ and $(S_1\cup S_2, T_1\cup T_2, I)$ separates $L_1L_2/K$.
 This proves the non-log case of \ref{LL'}.
 The log case of \ref{LL'} follows from this and from \ref{A'''}. \end{pf}